AliceO2Group/ControlGui/docs/API.md

 <a name="ZeroMQClient"></a>

 ## ZeroMQClient
-ZeroMQ client that connects to O2 Control Master via on of two endpoints: sub or req
+ZeroMQ client that communicates with Control Master prcess via one of two supported socket patterns (sub and req).

 **Kind**: global class
 **Author**: Adam Wegrzynek <adam.wegrzynek@cern.ch>